szabikr/szabi-space/content/projects/habit-tracker/refactoring.md

 ### Conclusion

-Yes, it is crazy how much you can achieve with just these nested `while` loops and the code stays relatively short.
+Yes, it is crazy how much you can achieve with just these nested `while` loops, and the code stays relatively short.
 However, there are significant problems with that approach when we are building code that could be used in real life and has to be reliable.
-Lets take a look how did we solve the problems outlined in the first section of this article.
+Let's take a look at how did we solve the problems outlined in the first section of this article.

-Now that we separated components out and defined each part of the algorithm in functions we created a lot of code, but this is a **much more maintainable** code base then before.
-As a maintainer you don't have to understand every building block in order to make change, but if your task requires you to expand your knowledge on the system, you can because the blocks are small, concise and easy to reason about.
+Now that we separated the components and defined each part of the algorithm in functions we created a lot of code, but this is a **much more maintainable** code base than before.
+As a maintainer, you don't have to understand every building block to make a change, but if your task requires you to expand your knowledge of the system, you can because the blocks are small, concise, and easy to reason about.

-The code becomes **scalable** because if there are new sections in a day that you wanna track, you just need to build new parser, builder functions and handle them in the `parse_user_input` function.
+The code becomes **scalable** because if there are new sections in a day that you wanna track, you just need to build the new parser, and builder functions and handle them in the `parse_user_input` function.

 All functions deal with a **single responsibility** and they have only one reason to change.

-Reading the `user_input` file has been taken out from the parser so there is no dependecy on the mechanism that acquires user input.
-And all the defined functions in this refactoring are pure functions so they always return the same output for a specific input making the code **easy to test**.
+Reading the `user_input` file has been taken out from the parser so there is no dependency on the mechanism that acquires user input.
+And all the defined functions in this refactoring are pure so they always return the same output for a specific input making the code **easy to test**.

 Finally, but not lastly the code became **DRY**.